Kimskogfelter/Recipe-site/README.md

 - #### HERO IMAGE

   - The hero image is one of the first things you notice when you enter the website.
-The goal is to make the users want to stay and want to search for delicious recipes to make on their own
+The goal is to make the users want to stay and want to search for delicious recipes to make on their own'
+  - It also contains some text which explains the purpose of the website and what the user can do

 ![picture of hero image](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/hero-image.jpg)